Langstone Bridge: Wadeway

-Wooden Bridge
+Wooden bridge

-The Canal Company funded a replacement wooden road bridge served by a toll-house situated at the northern end.
-There was a weight-limit and after WW2 only single-decker buses were allowed across and if they were carrying too many passengers some had to get out and walk, regardless of the weather, to reduce axle-weight.
-The old wooden bridge was demolished following construction a concrete bridge in the late 1950s.
+The canal company funded a replacement wooden road bridge served by a toll-house situated at the northern end.
+There was a weight limit and after World War 2 only single-decker buses were allowed across; if they were carrying too many passengers some had to get out and walk, regardless of the weather, to reduce axle-weight.
+The old wooden bridge was demolished following construction of a concrete bridge in the late 1950s.

-The 1956 Bridge
+The 1956 bridge

 A replacement concrete bridge opened in 1956, initially still as a toll bridge.
 The new bridge is owned by Hampshire County Council and was operated without tolls from April 1960.
 The construction work on the new bridge was carried out by Christiani and Nielsen.